1942–43 Northern Rugby Football League Wartime Emergency League season: Final

 The first leg was played on 15 May 1943 Dewsbury beat Halifax 11–3 at Crown Flatt, Dewsbury.

 The second leg was played the following Saturday, 22 May 1943 and Dewbury won again this time 22–13 at Thrum Hall, Halifax in front of a crowd of 9,700.

 Dewsbury won 33–16 on aggregate but at a meeting of the RFL committee in July the championship was declared null and void.
 The committee heard a complaint submitted by Bradford Northern that in the semi-final between them and Dewsbury, Dewsbury had also fielded an ineligible player.
 The complaint was upheld, the championship was voided, Dewsbury's title win was removed from the list of Championship wins and the club were fined £100.

+Cup competitions

 Challenge Cup

 Barrow who had not entered the League programme, took part in this competition.
 In the final Dewsbury beat Leeds 16–15 on aggregate over two legs in front of an aggregate crowd of 26,470.